 A CRM will also allow you to create advanced reports to keep your clients updated on numbers like monthly sales and client retention percentages.
 CRM systems will handle much of this work for you.
 When you have a system to manage your cashflows, you can set up recurring payments, automatically renew contracts, send emails when payments are on the way, and automate any part of the process that may be tedious.
 The system will also help you keep accurate profit and loss stats, so you can determine whether your sales and business are doing well.

 In addition to automating small transactions, a CRM can be used to manage much larger transactions, such as contracts with multiple vendors or leasing agreements, all through the system.

-You can’t build a business without capital, but you also can’t build a business by focusing on the capital.
-A business needs to be built on a foundation of healthy cashflow.
+You can’t build a business without capital, but you also can’t build a business by focusing on capital.
+A business needs to be built on a foundation of healthy cash flow.
 Cashflow is the lifeblood of your business.
-Use CRM system to as a lead indicator to run your business.
+Use a CRM system as a lead indicator to run your business.

 Here are four simple tips to assist you in maintaining cash flow:

 Make sure credit applications identify the correct legal entity liable to pay for the service or product.
 A simple ABN search online is a simple way to quickly confirm the identity or raise some issues.